Combinatorial Hopf algebra structure on packed square matrices: Alternating sign matrices

 \subsection{Algebraic interpretation of some statistics}

-We consider here some statistics on ASMs and provide algebraic interpretations of these using the Hopf algebra~$\ASM$.
-Then, we study the algebraic quotients of~$\ASM$ by equivalence relations defined via these statistics.
+We provide algebraic interpretations of the statistics on ASMs recalled in the previous section by using the Hopf algebra~$\ASM$.
+To be more precise, we study the algebraic quotients of~$\ASM$ by equivalence relations defined via ASMs statistics.